-- > a lot about the backing up problem. - > I believe that there lies my biggest problem, and I'll try to improve problem.
+- > a lot about the backing up problem. - > I believe that there lies my biggest problem, and I'll try to improve > it.

+Since you have variable trailing context, this is a bigger performance problem.
 Fixing it is usually easier than fixing backing up, which in a complicated scanner (yours seems to fit the bill) can be extremely difficult to do correctly.